zadium/StargateRingTP.ossl/README.md

 ### Buildup ###

-From Belnder export Stargate, InternalRing in one export file export Ring to another file
+From Belnder export Stargate, InternalRing in one export file Stargate.dae export Ring to Ring.dae export Hull to Hull.dae

 You need

+* Import dae files, import Chevrons.png as texture

+* Import GateSound.wav, RingSound.wav

-* External Ring, as root object that have script set physic shape to `Prim`
+* Rez `Stargate`, ensure the external ring as root object (relink if needed), that have scripts, set physic shape to `Prim`, upload Gate.lsl into it, set chevrons face to Chevrons texture.

-* Internal Ring, name it as "InternalRing" to rotate it linked to the root, set Phsyic shape to `none`
+* Name internal ring `InternalRing`, script need it to rotate, ensure it linked to the root, set Phsyic shape to `none`.

+* Put * GateSound.wav in `Stargate`

+* Color it as you like

-* Ring inside inventory of External ring, with name "Ring" set it to `Phantom`, make it glow and alpha 10
+* Rez `Ring`, set it to `Phantom`, make it glow 0.2 and alpha 70, color #b2e2e2

+* Put * RingSound.wav in `Ring`

+* Take/Copy Ring prim to inventory, copy it into Stargate, name it `Ring`

+* Create notecard inside Stargate, name it `Targets`

 ### License ###